learn-with-me/Software-Engineering-Fundamentals/src/data-engineering/cdc.md

-# Embracing Data Evolution: Unraveling the Power of Change Data Capture
+# Unraveling the Power of Change Data Capture

 In the fast-paced realm of data management, organizations are continually seeking innovative ways to stay ahead of the curve, adapt to changes, and harness the power of evolving information.
 One such transformative technology making waves in the data landscape is Change Data Capture (CDC).
 Let's delve into the world of CDC and explore how it revolutionizes the way we capture, understand, and utilize dynamic data changes.